 It's silent from more than a few inches away.

 It's designed to be splashproof, and the carefully serviced sample seen here should also be splashproof today.

 Don't take it swimming, but if it gets splashed washing your hands, don't worry.

 Likewise, Incabloc-style springs on the balance wheel jewels ought to protect it against anything to which an owner of a fine classic watch like this will expose it.

-This sample is almost 50 years old and runs fine, subject to being regulated.
+This vintage Omega is almost 50 years old, and it runs flawlessly.